mika-alaoutinen/kiskotaan-backend/readme.md

 ## No reactive support with code generation
 There doesn't seem to be a sensible way to generate reactive interfaces from an OpenAPI document.
 At best it's possible to generate interfaces that wrap return values in `CompletionStage`, but I definitely want to take advantage of Mutiny with Quarkus.
 I could generate the model classes and do the API interfaces by hand, but I'd rather just ditch code generation entirely.
 Spring probably has more mature code generation tools available.

-## No documentation on how to use Kafka Streams with Apicurio
-There is literally nothing on how to use Quarkus, Kafka Streams and Apicurio registry together.
-All examples of Quarkus and Kafka Streams use an ObjectMapperSerde for serialization.
-Red Hat please fix!

 ## Score card service
 `org.jboss.resteasy.reactive.ResponseStatus` annotation does nothing.
 It should be possible to set the status code of a response using the annotation, but in reality the annotation does nothing.
 The workaround is to wrap responses in `Response` or `RestResponse` and set headers that way.
 Unfortunately OpenAPI code generation does not support RestResponse.